lntran26/donni/README.md

 ```

 # Training custom MLPRs
-The three subcommands `generate_data`, `train`, and `plot` are for training and testing trained MLPRs.
+The three subcommands `generate_data`, `train`, and `validate` are for training and testing trained MLPRs.
 This is the procedure we used to produce all the MLPRs in the current library.
 Users can use the same method outlined below to create their custom demographic model with dadi and produce the corresponding trained MLPRs.

 ## Generating simulated AFS